farhadbahrehmandhenry/web-development/introduction/README.md

     - main, nav, section, article, aside, header, footer, time, figure, abbr, data
 - css - muscels - cascading style sheet

-  - cascade => order matters - what comes after overrides th rests
+  - cascade => order matters - what comes after overrides the rests
-  - specifity => if we have two different style for one element the one that is more specific will be used by browser !important is stronger than inline style, inline style is stronger than id, id is stronger than class, class is stronger than tag name
+  - specificity => if we have two different style for one element the one that is more specific will be used by browser !important is stronger than inline style, inline style is stronger than id, id is stronger than class, class is stronger than tag name